 The statistical summary gives an overview.
 We present key points and trends using charts and commentary.
 We make the information underlying the charts available as excel tables.
 Alongside this we publish a large number of tables and animated charts which enable you to get much more detail by provider, contract, personal characteristics and geography.
 These are provided via the DWP Tabulation Tool and data visualisation tools.
 Underlying data is also available.
 A background information note provides you with supplementary information on the processes involved in developing and releasing the National Statistics including information on the quality, revisions and known issues.
 The Work Programme statistics page provides links to these and other related statistics and research.
 Compare monthly intakes over time Those joining the Work Programme in a particular month compared by total, by group and tracked over the same duration of support.
 Since providers are paid when individuals reach three or six months in work, this approach avoids comparisons which would include those who have not had long enough to achieve this.

 Examine all those joining to date All of those to have joined the Work Programme up to the reference date of the publication.
 Includes totals joining the programme; totals reaching three/six months in work and those staying in work longer.
 Also includes time series of payments to providers by month of payment and information regarding the current status of individuals (linked to the Work Programme overview on page 10).

-Key Measures The Department publishes a range of measures to support transparency of public information.
+Main Measures The Department publishes a range of measures to support transparency of public information.
 For the Work Programme, the transparency indicator is the proportion of individuals in each monthly intake to reach three/six months in work in their first year.
 For example, for those joining to the Work Programme in June 2011 this is the proportion with at least three/six months in work by the end of June 2012.
 A two year equivalent is also published.
 The Department calculates expectations of what providers should deliver.
 All expectations are based on the analysis of historical data.

 For certain groups (JSA 18-24, JSA 25 and over and ESA new customers -excluding 12 Month prognosis) these expectations are contractual minimum performance levels (MPLs).
 This means that if providers do not achieve them, they may be subject to a formal performance improvement process.
-Until March 2015 MPLs were calculated based on the ratio of the number of claimants reaching three/six months work in a financial year (beginning of April to end of March) to the expected number of claimants joining the Work Programme in that year.
 From March 2015 provider performance is assessed against a new contractual measure on a quarterly rather than annual basis.
-Since this publication covers information to December 2014 it relates to contractual measures prior to March 2014.
+At the end of each quarter (aligned to financial years) the number of individuals reaching six months in work (or three months for those expected to require more assistance) in the prior twelve months are measured against MPLs (for each contract and for JSA aged 18-24, JSA aged 25 plus and New ESA claimant groups payment).
 For more information please see our background information note.
-Programme overview and terminology The statistical summary presents an overview.
+All Programme overview and terminology The statistical summary presents an overview.
 The other statistical products contain terminology which reflects the Work Programme processes.
 These are explained here.